Boston Consulting Group joins the effort to protect the Baltic Sea

 “What made the collaboration smooth was that we shared the same understanding of the situation from the very start.
 The BCG team had a great ability to also discuss the more difficult parts in a way that made it also easy to move forward in the process”, says Annamari Arrakoski-Engardt, the CEO of the John Nurminen Foundation.

-Focus on the Value Chains
+Focus on the value chains

 The easiest solutions for protecting the Baltic Sea were implemented in the mid-2000s, when the emissions from large point sources, such as the wastewater treatment plants in St. Petersburg, were brought under control.
 What remains are more complex issues, such as diffuse pollution from agriculture.